-- Of those incidents in paragraph (a) of this subdivision, the number of reporting individuals who sought the institution’s judicial or conduct process.
+- Of those incidents in paragraph (a) of this subdivision, the number of reporting individuals who sought the College’s judicial or conduct process.

-- Of those cases in paragraph c of this subdivision, the number of respondents who were found not responsible through the Institution’s judicial or conduct process.
+- Of those cases in paragraph (c) of this subdivision, the number of respondents who were found not responsible through the College’s judicial or conduct process.

-- The number of cases in the institution’s judicial or conduct process that were closed prior to a final determination after the respondent withdrew from the Institution and declined to complete the disciplinary process.
+- The number of cases in the College’s judicial or conduct process that were closed prior to a final determination after the respondent withdrew from the College and declined to complete the disciplinary process.

 Article 129-B Legislative Definitions Policy

 - “Accused” shall mean a person accused of a violation who has not yet entered an institution’s judicial or conduct process.